-STEP 11 - Establish Communications
+Step 13 - Establish Communications

-Your installation is now complete.
+- 1. Your installation is now complete.
 By pressing the Return or Enter key, you should be able to communicate with the host computer(s).
-The printer should respond to the local print command, Shift-Ctrl-. (period on numeric keypad).

-If for some reason, your installation was not successful, make sure your physical connections are secure, that the communications protocol settings match your devices and that the Setup selections are chosen to provide a proper interface between the terminal and your devices.
+The printer should respond to the local print command, Shift-Ctrl-. (period on numeric keypad); use the period on the numeric keypad. - 2.
+If for some reason, your installation was not successful, make sure your physical connections are secure, that the communications protocol settings match your devices and that the Setup selections are chosen to provide a proper interface between the terminal and your devices. - 3.
 If you continue to have problems installing the terminal, call your local dealer for technical support.